 Matt joined a band program with another friend with ours so for the first time I had the opportunity to see him perform on stage instead of on our couch!

 Summer really ramped up in August where I felt like I was on a motorcycle trip every weekend.
 Lucky me!
-The Ravens (my motorcycle group) put on a spectacular camp out event where we had about 50 women join overnight to Port Townsend on their bikes.
+The Rainier Ravens (my motorcycle group) put on a spectacular camp out event where we had about 50 women join overnight to Port Townsend on their bikes.
 I’ve done some camping on a bike before but certainly not on the Ducati so it was a fun project to get it all loaded up with gear.
 We camped out in the trees, road up to Hurricane Ridge, went to a drive-in movie, had a hot tub and basically the best time ever.
 These women are incredible.
-I can’t wait until next year.

-Another, larger camp out was happening the following weekend so some friends and I headed down for that and luckily brought our rain gear because that was some of the wettest riding I’ve done in a while.
+The Dream Roll, another (larger) all-women moto camp out, was happening the following weekend so some friends and I headed down for that and luckily brought our rain gear because that was some of the wettest riding I’ve done in a while.
 The countryside was beautiful and the roads were amazing but I had to keep reminding myself that it was August and not October.
 That’s summer in the Pacific Northwest, I suppose!

 In September some friends and I had planned to ride to Glacier National Park but sections were closed due to snow so we headed south and went to Crater Lake in Oregon instead.
 It was still incredibly cold on some of the mountain roads and as the roads got dark and full of deer we pulled over earlier than we had intended.
 The views didn’t disappoint though – the lake is deeply blue and serene and the ring road needs to be done (despite crappy pavement and an abundance of RV’s).

-I thought I might have had enough of women’s motorcycle camp outs but I couldn’t pass up the opportunity to ride through the desert to Babes Ride Out in Joshua Tree (now in its third year, it is one of the inaugural events that are inspiring all the others).
-Some friends and I flew to Vegas and rented Harley’s – well, I rented a Bonneville but that’s another story – rode down to the campground, pitched tents and then got up and road almost all the way to L.A. on some very sweet roads.
-In the morning we got up early to ride through the park and take a look at the strange looking Joshua Trees.
+I thought I might have had enough of women’s motorcycle campouts but I couldn’t pass up the opportunity to ride through the desert to Babes Ride Out in Joshua Tree (now in its third year, it is one of the inaugural events that are inspiring all the others).
+Some friends and I flew to Las Vegas and rented Harley’s, rode down to the campground, pitched tents and then got up and rode almost all the way to L.A. on some very sweet roads.
+In the morning we got up early to ride through the park and take a look at the strange-looking Joshua Trees.
 Amazing trip.
 Next year Matt and I will go to a co-ed camp out in Moab, Utah.

 There’s not much I can say about Peru yet…I’m still processing it (and Matt’s still processing photos).
-We went to Lima to eat and we ate exceptionally well at the 4th, 14th and 44th best restaurants in the world – Astrid y Gaston, Central and Maido – then flew to Cusco to acclimatize to the altitude before hiking over the Inca Trail to Machu Picchu.
+We went to Lima to eat and we ate exceptionally well at the 4th, 14th and 44th best restaurants in the world – Astrid y Gaston, Central and Maido – then flew to Cusco to acclimatize to the altitude before riding motorcycles around the Sacred Valley and hiking over the Inca Trail to Machu Picchu.
 Despite all the photos you’ve ever seen, being there is absolutely magical with the clouds coming in and out and hiking for four days to get there made it a prize well deserved.

 Finally sitting still, on the stoop of our new home.
 This winter is going to be a quiet one but here’s to 2016!